yazious/yazious/README.md

 ## Hi there 👋
 <br>
-This is my first project on github
+This is my first project on github (auther ayaz)